kevgo/end-child-processes/README.md

 #### set up your dev environment

 - add `bin` and `node_modules/.bin` to your `$PATH`
-- run `npm install`
+- run `yarn`

 #### run the tests

-- the tests are embedded into this readme file using [Tutorial Runner](https://github.com/Originate/tutorial-runner)
+- run `make spec` to execute the tests
-- run `bin/spec` to execute the tests
+- run `make help` to see all available Make commands

 ## Releated work